learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 Verify the above code works by running it in the REPL console (remember to hit `enter`!)
 Play around with it and you'll see the bang operator in action, returning the reverse of `truthyValue`'s truthiness.
-Then modify the code on the last line to verify that it works for `falseyValue` as well.
+Then modify the code on the Verify the above code works by running it in the REPL console (remember to hit `enter`!)
+Play around with it and you'll see the bang operator in action, returning the reverse of `truthyValue`'s truthiness.
+Be sure to verify that it works for `falseyValue` as well.

 ## Describe How to Convert an Expression to a Boolean Using `!!`